gusza110811/gArch64/doc.md

 be inside

 ### Special Directives
-These are helper commands that you more control over the output binary (code-insensitive)
+These are helper commands that you more control over the output binary (case-insensitive)
 | Command | Usage |
 | --- | --- |
 | `.literal [values]` | Add literal values |